camguise/jamf-api-scripts/README.md

 ---

 ### getAppList.sh
 Compiles a CSV formatted list of all mobile device applications from the given Jamf server.
 The CSV will have columns for Application Name, URL and Total VPP Licenses.
+Note: Additional columns may be added in the future and the example below may not reflect the actual output columns.
+The output has become quite cluttered and doesn't fit nicely in the example.

 #### Usage
 ```console